-Piedmont University is accepting application for the first graduate cohort which will begin fall 2023.
+Piedmont University is accepting applications for the first graduate cohort which is planned to begin fall 2023.

 Students pursuing a degree in Communication Sciences and Disorders will study the nature and development of our communication abilities – a central aspect of the human condition.
 Students will learn about communication disorders that involve impairments in hearing, speech, voice, resonance, fluency, swallowing and language processes.
 Courses also include education in language development, audiology and linguistics.
 With this broad academic preparation in the identification and treatment of communication disorders, students are well prepared to further their education and to become a licensed Speech – Language Pathologist (SLP).